 At the confluence of Boerum Hill’s brownstone-lined streets and Downtown Brooklyn’s ever-expanding skyline is the Ace Hotel Brooklyn, a new ground-up 287-room luxury property that evokes the borough’s deeply layered cultural and geographic history.
 Much like the chain’s Manhattan and New Orleans outposts that celebrated New York firm Roman and Williams also designed, this latest project draws inspiration from its surroundings.

 Inside, this guiding principle makes for spacious yet welcoming public areas and well-appointed suites that serve as the perfect backdrop for works by local fiber artists.
 The guest rooms pair rich wood paneling with deep greens, and cork floors, a muted yet sophisticated material palette that contains well within exposed-concrete surfaces.
-Custom wood furnishings seamlessly integrated with tile and timber-clad feature walls.
+Custom wood furnishings seamlessly integrate with tile and timber-clad feature walls.
 Floor-to-ceiling windows, found on all levels, provide sweeping views of the entire metropolis on higher floors.
 Ace Hotel Brooklyn is set to open later this spring.